-Add the starter and olive oil and slowly add the blood solution and mix together to form a slightly sticky dough.
-It needs to be workable, but slightly wetter will make a better loaf.
+Add the yeast, starter and honey and slowly add the blood solution and mix together to form a dough.
 You can add more or less water depending on how your dough feels.
 I find it varies slightly every time.

-Tip out onto your worktop and knead for 10 minutes.
-I don’t bother to flour or oil the worktop, I never really found it necessary.
+Tip out onto your worktop and knead for around 10 minutes.

-Put your dough into a lightly oiled bowl and cover loosely with a plastic bag to stop it drying out.
+Roll your dough into a ball, and dust with a little flour.
+Put it into a bowl and cover loosely with a plastic bag, or damp cloth, to stop it drying out.
 Place somewhere warm, I usually put it near our wood-burner or in the conservatory on a warm day.

 Tip your dough back out onto your work surface and carefully deflate it by poking it with your fingers.
-Reshape and coat with rye flour
+Divide the mix into 8 equal pieces.
+Roll each piece into a ball and coat with a little rye flour.

-Remove from the oven, the loaf should sound hollow when you tap it on the bottom.
+Remove from the oven, the rolls should sound hollow when you tap them on the bottom.

 Leave to cool fully before serving with butter.